binbinmods/Unofficial-AtO-Balance-Patch/Unofficial AtO Balance Patch/README.md

 This patch will attempt to keep things balanced, so won't be introducing too many overpowered cards/ideas, but rather should flesh out concepts that are already in the game.

-The mod will be packaged into several "modules".
+The mod will be packaged into numerous "modules".
 You are welcome to turn off any of the modules you think are not fun for the game, though I would recommend leaving them all in.

 All of the modules created by me start with "Binbin Balances" though if other community members wish to contribute their own modules, I am more than happy to include them.